Friends (1999 film): Plot

-Friends Aravindan, Chandu and Joey value friendship over everything else, even family, and for this reason, Chandu resists the advances of Aravindan's sister Uma.
-When the trio take up a painter's job at a mansion, Aravindan falls in love with Padmini, who lives there and Padmini's jealous cousin makes him believe that his overtures are reciprocated.
+Aravindan, Chandu and Joey are three friends who value friendship over everything else, even family, and for this reason, Chandu resists the advances of Aravindan's sister Uma.
+When the trio take up a painter's job at a mansion, Aravindan falls in love with Padmini, who lives there and Padmini's jealous cousin made him believe that his overtures are reciprocated.
 When the truth is revealed and Padmini rejects him outright, Chandu stands up for his friend and speaks ill of her.
 This makes her swear to separate the friends.
-Her actions and their consequences forms the rest of the plot.
+Her actions and their consequences form the rest of the plot.